dnl2k/Mel_BiLSTM/readme.md

 A microphone array was set up at Pitchfork study site on November 19th, 2022 (Fig. 8).
 A speaker was placed on various locations on the study site.
 8 quail calls are played for each speaker's location.
 The recordings of the experiment were used as input to the framework to generate the localization results shown on Fig. 9 to 14.

+The wind direction was SW during the experiment.

 ![alt text](https://github.com/dnl2k/Mel_BiLSTM/blob/main/Figures/Pitchfork_221119_1330.png)